An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Experimental study

 \subsection{Experimental Setting}

-\textbf{Experimental algorithms.} As we described in Section~\ref{sec3}, the work of Lu \emph{et al.} \cite{ref105} (L2I) and Chen and Tian \cite{ref104} (Rewriter) are examples of the recent research trend of the step-by-step approaches, and Nazari \emph{et al.} \cite{ref116} (RLvrp) and Kool \emph{et al.} \cite{ref117} (AM) made a pioneer contribution on solving the VRP by using an end-to-end framework.
-In this section, we test these four representative LBO algorithms on different sizes of instances and compare them with other traditional algorithms.
-We selected two classical meta-heuristics: ant colony optimization (AC) and tabu search algorithm (TS), and a well-known solver (Gurobi) as baseline algorithms.
-The neighborhood structure of heuristic algorithm is built according to \cite{ref101} and \cite{ref102} respectively, and the best parameters of different scale of problem are determined through multiple experiments.
-In order to limit the total time expended when solving problem, we modify the TimeLimit parameter of Gurobi to be 1800 (seconds).
+\textbf{Experimental algorithms.} As described in Section~\ref{sec3}, the research of Lu \emph{et al.} \cite{ref104} (L2I) and Chen and Tian \cite{ref103} (Rewriter) are the recent research trends of the step-by-step approaches, and both papers are also among the most cited step-by-step approaches.
+Kool \emph{et al.} \cite{ref74} (AM) made a significant contribution to solving the VRP by using an end-to-end framework.
+Many studies have modified the model of Kool \emph{et al.} \cite{ref74}, and the model of Xin \emph{et al.} \cite{ref150} (ASWTAM), proposed in 2020, is one of the representatives.
+ASWTAM designs a step-wise update embedding mechanism, which is beneficial for the original AM model to focus on useful inputs and determine the optimal solution.
+To analyze the characteristics and limitations of different LBO models, we test these four representative LBO algorithms on different sizes of instances, and we compare them with other algorithms in this section.
+We select three classical meta-heuristics (ACO, TS and LNS), and two well-known solvers (Gurobi and OR-Tools) as baseline algorithms.
+The best parameters of different scales of the problems are determined through multiple experiments.
+To limit the total time expended when solving the problem, we modify the time limit parameter of Gurobi to 1800 seconds.

-\textbf{Problem Details.} We choose to evaluate four LBO models and baseline algorithms on the different scales CVRP, and we will not distinguish CVRP and VRP in this section.
+\textbf{Problem Details.} We evaluate four LBO models and baseline algorithms on the CVRP of different scales, and we do not distinguish the CVRP and VRP in this section.